Fodé Doucouré

-Fodé Doucouré (born 3 February 2001) is a Malian professional footballer who plays as a right-back for French club Le Havre and the Mali national team.
+Fodé Doucouré (born 3 February 2001) is a Malian professional footballer who plays as a right-back for French club Nantes and the Mali national team.

-Career
+Club career

 On 11 July 2019, Doucouré signed a professional contract with Reims.
 He made his professional debut with Reims in a 4–0 Ligue 1 win over Montpellier on 25 October 2020.

 On 10 January 2022, he joined Red Star on loan until the end of the season.
 On 25 July 2022, Doucouré returned to Red Star on a permanent basis.

+On 25 July 2022, Doucouré permanently joined Red Star.
+The Malian defender signed a contract running until June 2025.
+He won the Championnat National title with the club in 2024.

 On 22 July 2025, Doucouré signed a two-year contract with Le Havre in Ligue 1.

+International career

+In the summer of 2023, Doucouré played for the Mali national team at the U-23 Africa Cup of Nations.
+He was a regular starter for the team during the tournament, where Mali won the bronze medal, which secured qualification for the Olympic Games.
+Doucouré himself was named to the tournament's Team of the Tournament.
+In July 2024, he competed at the Summer Olympics in Paris, where the Malian team failed to advance from the group stage, collecting only one point.

+Doucouré made his debut for the senior Mali national team on 6 September 2024 in a 2025 Africa Cup of Nations qualification match against Mozambique, in which he provided an assist.

+On 11 December 2025, Doucouré was called up to the Mali squad for the 2025 Africa Cup of Nations.